EFSA’s Safety Opinion on Isoflavone-Containing Supplements for Post-Menopausal Women

 Conclusions give pause but no safety concerns

-Due to wide variability in organ functions, receptor density and effects of receptor activation and differences between individual isoflavone effects and activity, EFSA did not consider it appropriate to read-across results between different organ sites or extrapolate results from one isoflavone to another.
-That is why EFSA was unable to derive single health-based guidance value or a safe intake level for food supplements containing isoflavones as a group.
-However, in comparing the highest doses evaluated without adverse effects in the 3 key organs and the longest duration of intake for the individual isoflavones, EFSA did suggest dose and durations that could be considered as guidelines (see EFSA's summary able below).
+due to wide variability in organ functions, receptor density and effects of receptor activation and differences between individual isoflavone effects and activity, efsa did not consider it appropriate to read-across results between different organ sites or extrapolate results from one isoflavone to another. that is why efsa was unable to derive single health-based guidance value or a safe intake level for food supplements containing isoflavones as a group. however, in comparing the highest doses evaluated without adverse effects in the 3 key organs and the longest duration of intake for the individual isoflavones, efsa did suggest dose and durations that could be considered as guidelines (see efsa's summary table below).

-Intertek Scientific & Regulatory Consultancy provides regulatory solutions for food and supplement companies around the world (http://www.intertek.com/food/consulting/).
+intertek scientific & regulatory consultancy provides regulatory solutions for food and supplement companies around the world (https://www.intertek.com/food/consulting/).

 for any comments or questions related to food or supplement regulatory or safety issues please contact: firstname.lastname@example.org